Free Tools Grid

 Frequently asked questions

-Is WebP supported everywhere?+
+Is WebP supported in all browsers?+

-Lossy or lossless WebP?+
+Should I use lossy or lossless WebP?+

-Does WebP preserve transparency?+
+Does converting to WebP preserve transparency?+

 Should I switch all my site images to WebP?+